tensorflow/tensorflow/tensorflow/contrib/slim/README.md

 ## Training Models

-Training Tensorflow models requires a model, a loss function, the gradient computation and a training routine that iteratively computes the gradients of the model weights relative to the loss and updates the weights accordingly.
+Training TensorFlow models requires a model, a loss function, the gradient computation and a training routine that iteratively computes the gradients of the model weights relative to the loss and updates the weights accordingly.
 TF-Slim provides both common loss functions and a set of helper functions